Kopernicus/KittopiaTech-Legacy/README.md

 - Thomas P. (Update for KSP 1.0, portation to Kopernicus as a base API, modular UI-Code, multiple improvements)

 **How to install**
-If you want to test the current Development-Version, you have to put the Folder Distribution/DevelopmentBuild/KittopiaTech into your GameData folder.
+If you want to test the current Version, you have to download the latest release and put the KittopiaTech folder into your GameData folder.
 In-Game, the UI is opened with Ctrl + P.
 WARNING: This tool can break saves, if you don't use it correctly.
 You are advised to use this in a special SaveGame.
-WARNING: You need to use the Kopernicus.dll from References/, since it was modified!

 **License**
 The Plugin .dll and all related code, with the exception of utility code developed by forum user "Kragrathea" (which is under GPL) in which all necessary permissions have been given, is free for anyone to use and learn from.